Vccccc/mynote/network/net/prototype.md

 and errno is set appropriately.

 Description: getsockname() returns the current address to which the socket sockfd is bound, in the buffer pointed to by addr.
+The addrlen argument  should be
+initialized to indicate the amount of space pointed to by addr.

 int getpeername(int sockfd, struct sockaddr *addr, socklen_t *addrlen);
 	Returns: On  success,  zero is returned.
 On error, -1 is returned, and errno is set appropriately.

-Description: getpeername()  returns  the address of the peer connected to the socket
+Description: getpeername()  returns  the address of the peer connected to the socket sockfd, in the buffer pointed to by addr.
+The addrlen argument  should be
-       sockfd, in the buffer pointed to by addr.
-The addrlen argument  should be  initialized to indicate the amount of space pointed to by addr..
+initialized to indicate the amount of space pointed to by addr.
 ```

 ####  connect